-Insert a headspace gage into the chamber, release the slide slowly until the slide stops and extend the gage until it rests against the recess in the chamber (fig. 5).
-Remove the gage and measure its length to obtain headspace.
-Alternatively, use two gages (go, no-go) machined to the minimum and maximum tolerances (fig. 3 or 4).
-The slide must close completely over the minimum tolerance gage but not over the maximum tolerance gage.
-Do not force gages nor allow the mechanism to slam shut on a gage since one or the other may be damaged.
+Alternately, use two gages (go, no-go) machined to the minimum and maximum tolerances (fig. 3 or 4).
+The breech must come to at least the firing position with the minimum tolerance gage in place but shall not come to the firing position with the maximum tolerance gage in place.
+Do not force the gages nor allow the mechanism to slam shut on a gage, since one or the other may be damaged.